 Getting let go can come as a shock, and it may feel unfair.
-In some cases, it is unfair.
-And against the law.
-There are rules employers need to follow when they fire workers.
-If your employer breaks one of these rules, you can challenge your dismissal.
-Learn about your rights if you are fired.
+In some cases, it is unfair — and against the law.
+There are rules your employer must follow if they fire you.
+Learn what they are, and steps you can take to protect your rights.

 – Jamie, Maple Ridge

 If you do something seriously wrong, an employer can fire you for just cause.
 In these situations, the employer doesn’t have to give you notice of termination.